How to Wear a Monochromatic Outfit

 The opposing texture of the skirt (silky/shiny) and the heaviness (fuzzy/soft) texture of the sweater oppose one another and again create a balance.
 Think of this look like a judicial scale.
 One texture on one side needs to be balanced out by the opposing texture on the other side.

 Because I did not have burnt orange shoes that were weather appropriate.
-I opted for a sleek, but modern boot that was neutral in tone.
+I opted for a sleek, and modern boot that was neutral in tone.
 When wearing a color monochromatic outfit, you DO NOT need a pop color.
 All of your accessories should be more neutral or tonally similar.

 Here, I did all white.
 You may find that if you don’t wear a ton of color all the time that you don’t have a ton of options for the brighter or pastel color outfits.
 And that is ok.